-Resurfacing Hip Replacement is most suited to active strong sportsmen.
+Resurfacing Hip Replacement is most suited to active strong patients

-The resurfacing hip replacement is different to a total hip, as more natural femoral bone is preserved.
-It lends itself to active strong sportsmen, suiting athletic types (especially surfers), who more strenuously load the joint.
+The resurfacing hip replacement is different to a total hip, as more native femoral bone is preserved.
+It lends itself to active strong patients, suiting athletic types, who more strenuously load the joint.
 This includes surfers, mountain bikers, hikers, skiers, martial artists, footballers, tennis players, netballers and a range of other athletes.
-In the past it was not particularly well suited to women and we can certainly explain this to our female patients.
+In the past it was not particularly well suited to women but we now have options that we can offer our female patients.

 What happens with a resurfacing hip replacement?

 Professor Bill Walter places an artificial acetabular implant into the pelvis.
 A new surface (a “cap”) is placed over the top of the femoral head.
 With resurfacing, a stem is not placed into the femur (as is the case with total hip replacement).

-Resurfacing Hip Replacement is suited to ‘younger’ active males
+Resurfacing Hip Replacement is suited to ‘younger’ active patients

 Resurfacing got a bit of a bad name because of one company who produced and heavily marketed a poorly designed implant.
 The implant led to a class action in the United States.
 This created a perception that all resurfacing hip replacements are unsafe, but this is not supported by data.
 There are many highly respected skilled surgeons who offer this approach with a very safe record.